Installation and Performance in the Exhibition Vertrauen (Trust) at KIT Düsseldorf from (June 24–September 24, 2017)

 Curated by Prof. Tomma Abts

-Medium: High-tech fabrics, ingredients, straps, ribbons, wood, plants, 6 cultivation sets, 6 planting sets
+Medium: Functional fabrics, technical applications, straps, ribbons, wood, plants, 6 cultivation sets, 6 planting sets

 Size: Variable